 The requirement of a recognised Halal certificate for the High-Risk ingredient is vital due to several reasons including the possible source of animal, shared processes (with non-Halal) and gaps of regulatory on processing aids, prescriptive substances.
 For non-certified product lab analysis become greater due to the gaps in the European or UK Law.
 Some of these are not declared in European ruling:

 Without prejudice to Article 21, the following constituents of food shall not be required to be included in the list of ingredients:

-First, we talk about animal derivatives that commonly not permissible to Halal unless they are Halal certified.
+First, we talk about animal derivatives that are commonly not permissible unless they are Halal certified.

 Therefore, the current approach that is considered authoritative is through laboratory analysis.
-An analysis protocol that must be accredited such as ISO 17025 (General requirements for the competence of testing and calibration laboratories).
-This type of verification should also help other dietary such as vegetarian and ethnicity that treat a land animal is critical.
+An analysis protocol that must be accredited with accreditations such as ISO 17025 (General requirements for the competence of testing and calibration laboratories).
+This type of verification should also help other dietary needs e.g for vegetarian and other ethnicity who treat land animals as critical.
 This technique is also synonym with Halal certification validation process.

 To detect animal traces the selection of a laboratory must:

-- Accredited for DNA (deoxyribonucleic acid or nucleic acid) analysis protocol based such as PCR (Polymerase chain reaction) must be done by a leading laboratory such as Halvec, Eurofinn (i.e. France and Germany), SGS, Mérieux, etc.
+- Be accredited for DNA (deoxyribonucleic acid or nucleic acid) analysis protocol based such as PCR (Polymerase chain reaction).
+The leading accredited laboratories are such as Halvec, Eurofinn (i.e. France and Germany), SGS, Mérieux, etc.